 Countrymen really does provide a unique and true story.
 A country standing together in defiance of the Nazi regime.
 A story of normal people working together to ensure that over the course of two weeks over 7,000 Jewish Danes managed to reach the safety of Swedish shores.
 Yes, there were those who weren’t so lucky, some ended up in Theresienstadt, some to the extermination camps, but so many survived.
 It’s a story of hope for humanity in a time where hope must almost have been lost.

 Between a nation that stood together and local German leaders who seemed to not favour the wishes of Berlin, to the local police who actively helped those trying to flee, Countrymen is a fascinated read.

-It’s an eye opener, and a thoroughly interesting read.
+It’s an eye-opener and a thoroughly interesting read.
 I find it strange that the events in Denmark during this timeframe have not been better published before.
-Even in one of the darkest periods of modern history there was hope.
+Even in one of the darkest periods of modern history, there was hope.
 Evil didn’t win through, it was possible to stand up for deep-rooted beliefs and win through.
-I’m really glad I’ve read this book, and seen a different side to this era.
+I’m really glad I’ve read this book and seen a different side of this era.